dragosclipici/EMBOCON_Interfaces/README.md

 memory of the array remains available beyond the function call.

-The source code of the interfaces and empty library implementations are released as open-source at the end of the project under the MIT license using the GitHub repository system.
-The respository location of the interfaces is the following: https://github.com/EMBOCONcs/EMBOCON Interfaces.git.
-All libraries are contained in single projects for the Eclipse IDE.
+The source code of the interfaces and empty library implementations are released as open-source at the end of the project under the MIT license using the GitHub [repository](https://github.com/EMBOCONcs/EMBOCON_Interfaces).
+All libraries are compiled  single projects for the Eclipse IDE.